Hamburg Greeters guided tour to Elbphilharmonie

 Access to the plaza is free.
 To avoid overcrowding, access requires a ticket that allows entry during a specific time period at a time.

-The free tickets are available directly in the entrance area of the Plaza (in summer there might be short waiting times) or across the street in the ticket store “Am Kaiserkai 62”.
+The free tickets are available directly in the entrance area of the Plaza (in summer with small waiting times) or across the street in the ticket store “Am Kaiserkai 62”.

 Good to know